Wolsten/ARTE/readme.md

 ### Run a build script

-Referring to `package.json` one of the NPM scripts to create your target version:
+Referring to `package.json`, run one of the NPM scripts to create your target version:

 ```
   "scripts": {